 The name of this organization shall be The Southeastern Indiana Baptist Association.

-The Southeastern Indiana Baptist Association shall be incorporated as a corporation.
-Not for profit, under the laws regulations such corporations in the State of Indiana.
-This Association shall have no other corporations except as may be duly authorized by this body and it’s Executive Board.
+The Southeastern Indiana Baptist Association shall be incorporated as a Non-Profit corporation, under the laws and regulations for such corporations in the State of Indiana.
+This Association shall have no other corporations except as may be duly authorized by this body and its Executive Board.

 Article II Mission Statement

-The Southeastern Indiana Baptist Association are Southern Baptist Churches cooperating together with the State Convention of Baptists of Indiana to enable each congregation to fulfill the Great Commission of Jesus Christ in Southern Indiana and around the world.
+The Southeastern Indiana Baptist Association is a group of local Southern Baptist Churches which voluntarily cooperate together to exalt Christ by partnering with one another to fulfill the Great Commission of Jesus Christ in Southern Indiana and the world.

 Article III Articles of Faith

-The Articles of Faith for Southeastern Indiana Baptist Association will primarily be those adopted by the Southern Baptist Convention in session at Orlando, Florida on June 14, 2000 and published by LifeWay under the title of “The Baptist Faith and Message, 2000 edition” but existing member churches that have adopted or adhere to the Baptist Faith and Message of 1963 may remain members in good standing.
+The Articles of Faith for Southeastern Indiana Baptist Association will be those adopted by the Southern Baptist Convention in session at Orlando, Florida on June 14, 2000 and published by LifeWay under the title of “The Baptist Faith and Message, 2000 edition”.

 Article IV Authority